mosip/documentation/docs/Common-APIs.md

 KER-MSD-103 | Error occurred while updating Title details | Update Issue KER-MSD-104 | Error occurred while deleting Title details | Deletion Issue

 ## POST /titles/search
+This API is used by the Administrator Portal to fetch list of Titles based on a given filter criteria to display the list of Titles on the Portal UI.

 ### Resource URL
 `POST /titles/search`